GSamuel/gsamuel.github.io/_posts/2020-08-08-double-negations.md

 }
 {% endhighlight kotlin %}

-If you don't want your logic to be around whether the box is empty you can still introduce a method using a positive form to see whether the box has a value.
+Instead of using a method named **isNotEmpty** to see whether a box is full it would probably make more sense to introduce a method called **isFull**.
+Often you have to search a little longer for names that better convey the right meaning.

 {% highlight kotlin %}
 fun main() {